Polymarket/poly-market-maker/market_maker_nba_game.md

 Both market makers bots do the usual calculations to create/cancel orders using these mid prices.

+### API quota

+We have some limits around the `odds` requests that we can do.
+That's depend on which plan we pick.

+There is a metric that the bot collects that shows the remaining amount of requests that we have for the current month.
+This metric will be shown on Grafana, also, an alarm will be created to alert us in the case of low level of requests remaining.

 ## Next steps

 Make the execution and automation easier.